 Note: Mounts on a Copal #0 lens board.

 remote control feature via the connected computer.
 Third, it provides a much wider setting range and new functions for the control of the depth of field and for extremely long exposure times.

-- Double Gaussian Design
+Double Gaussian Design

 The double Gauss lens consists of two back-to-back Gauss lenses (a design with a positive meniscus lens on the object side and a negative meniscus lens on the image side) making two positive meniscus lenses on the outside with two negative meniscus lenses inside them.
 The symmetry of the system and the splitting of the optical power into many elements reduce the optical aberrations within the system.

 In photography, chromatic aberration produces soft overall images, and color fringing at high-contrast edges, like an edge between black and white.
 Apochromatic lenses are designed to bring three wavelengths (typically red, green, and blue) into focus in the same plane.
 The result is superior color accuracy and apparent sharpness and a reduction in chromatic and spherical aberrations that negatively affect performance.